Worried about the cost of living?

 - Paperound is a website where business owners employ students to complete tasks for them.

 If you’re looking to work and are an international student, make sure you’re aware of any visa retrictions you’ll need to know about.
+Contact the Student Information Service with any questions around work and your visa.

 General job hunting advice